allentiak/magicum/README.md

 - Base the aforementioned specifications on the most recent version of the Magic Comprehensive Rules, as published by the Magic copyright holders.
 As a reference, you will find a copy of the latest version used in [/resources/third-party](/resources/third-party).

-- Stand on the shoulders of giants: use Systematic Program Design.
+- Stand on the shoulders of giants: use Systematic Program Design to strive for achieving a Clean Architecture.

   Systematic Program Design is explained in depth in ["How to Design Programs, Second Edition"](https://htpd.org), by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, and Shriram Krishnamurthi.

+  The Clean Architecture is described in ["The Clean Architecture"](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), by Robert C. Martin (a.k.a.
+"Uncle Bob").

 ### CI/CD